mariapreethihub/Dashboard_Bike_Sales_Analysis-in-Excel/README.md

 3.**Profession and Education :**

-       * The data highlights that customers in professional roles have the highest bike purchase rates, followed by those in Skilled Manual.
+       * The data highlights that customers in professional roles have the highest bike purchase rates,followed by those in Skilled Manual.

        * In terms of education, customers with a Bachelors degree lead the purchase, followed by partial college and graduate.

 4. **Children and bike purchase:**